codelittinc/engineering-hiring/questions/_General.md

 If the candidate is applying for a **full-stack engineer** position, you must ask them one open question.
 It requires them to pick the potential technology which they hold to be the best for the given purpose.

+## Advanced

+- How much do you know about GraphQL?

 ### 1. List of people app

 ##### Question: